Nearby Share is pretty great — here's how to use it

-In June 2020, Google launched a feature that Android users have been anxiously awaiting for years — its answer to Apple's AirDrop.
-It came in the form of something called "Nearby Share," and it allows you to easily share links to other Android users through a streamlined and simple process.
-Nearby Share is now widely rolling out to all Android phones, and if you aren't quite sure how to use it, we'll be walking you through all of its ins and outs.
+In June 2020, Google launched a feature that Android users had been anxiously awaiting for years — its answer to Apple's AirDrop.
+It came in the form of something called "Nearby Share," allowing you to easily share links to other Android users through a streamlined and simple process.
+Nearby Share is now available on all Android phones, and if you aren't quite sure how to use it, we'll be walking you through all of its ins and outs.
 Let's get started!

 Products used in this guide